x5hell/dbf/README.md

 		more "weird" cases could follow, returns a SkipError (you could use type assertion to identify it, _,ok := err.(*SkipError) and so on
 	- FlagSkipDeleted : Skip deleted records instead of aborting with an error (this should be changed, sooner or later, maybe something like a "scanner" for sequential reading) returns the same "SkipError"
+	- FlagEmptyDateAsZero : set an empty date as zero "0000-00-00"